BradleyMarie/libspd/README.md

-libSPD code is structured with the core modules residing in the `libspd` directory. `spd_reader` contains the parent `SpdReader` class that contains the logic for parsing out the contents of an SPD file.
+libSPD code is structured with the core modules residing in the `libspd` directory. `spd_reader` contains the parent `SpdReader` class that contains the logic for parsing out the contents of an SPD input.
 This class does very little validation of its own other than ensuring that tokens are parsable into floats, that there are an even number of tokens, and that line endings are consistent (which is required in order to properly delineate where a comment ends).